Get ready to sell your business

 Tax and legal aspects play an important role when transferring a business, as changing the legal form of a business can have tax benefits.
 Due to tax deadlines, changes like this have to be finalised several years before the transfer, so make sure you get good advice and start on time.
-It is important to remember that you will also have to settle your taxes with the Dutch tax administration after the transfer.
+It is important to remember that you will also have to settle your taxes with the Dutch after the transfer.

 You can compare your business's performance with that of other businesses in the same industry.
 If you are not doing as well as other businesses in some respects, try to find out why and do so well in advance.
 After all, improving your profitability (return on investment) or solvency (equity-to-debt ratio) can take anywhere from 3 to 5 years.

 Value your business

 Is your business healthy and in order?
 Then you can now go about valuing your company and setting the price.
 As a seller, you will look at the value of your business differently than a buyer.
 Using different valuation methods, you can make an informed valuation.
 You determine the asking price from this.

 If you are planning to sell your company, you may want to draw up a transfer plan.
 In a transfer plan you outline how you will approach the sales process and provide an analysis of your business.
 Throughout the process, you can keep referring back to the plan to make sure you are still on track.

 In a transfer plan, you will find everything you need to properly arrange the sale of your company.
 For example: